Thousands protest Trump in Brighton - The Badger

-Over 2000 students and residents gathered in central Brighton to protest President Trump’s immigration policy spilled out into an unplanned march which paralyzed the city centre and lasted into the night.
+Over 2000 students and residents gathered in central Brighton to protest President Trump’s immigration policy which spilled out into an unplanned march shutting down the city centre, lasting into the night.

 The rally was called only the day before as an “emergency demo against Trump’s #MuslimBan and UK complicity” in response to President Trump’s travel ban targeting seven Muslim-majority countries, his indefinite ban on Syrian refugees entering America and his planned UK state visit.